Virginia Wild Rye Seeds 8095

 150 seeds/gram

 This cool season bunching type woodland grass is native to the entire southern half of Canada.
 Virginia Wild Rye makes an excellent forage grass and it is particularly suited to moist soils along streams, ponds, margins of wetlands and riparian areas and at the borders of woodlands.
 While it is partially shade tolerant, Virginia Wild Rye is equally at home in both woodlands and open grasslands.
 Its seed is browsed by many song and game birds while the foliage is browsed by deer.
-A short lived perennial that grows between 90-120 cm (3-4′) in height.
+A short lived perennial that grows between 90-120 cm in height.
 Hardy to Zone 3.
+For many native and perennial plants, late fall is the best time to sow seed directly outside.
+Why you ask?
+Simply put, many of these plants produce seed that is viable but dormant.
+This means allowing seeds to naturally stratify over window will “wake up” the dormant seed for best results.

 How to Grow